 Can I call with an eSIM internationally?

 Yes, some eSIM services offer calls and SMS.
-GlobaleSIM is one provider that offers voice minutes for traditional calls.
+Airhub is one provider that offers voice minutes for traditional calls.
 That said, you can always use VoIP services and messaging apps if your provider doesn’t offer this functionality.

 Are there any risks to using an eSIM?